 This manual as well as safety labels posted on the outboard use the following safety alerts to draw your attention to special safety instructions that should be followed.

-WARNING - indicates a potentially hazardous situation that, if not avoided, could result in death or serious injury.
+Indicates a hazardous situation which, if not avoided, could result in death or serious injury.

+A CAUTION

-CAUTION - indicates a potentially hazardous situation that, if not avoided, may result in minor or moderate injury or property damage.
-It may also be used to alert against unsafe practices.
+Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.

 Boat Horsepower Capacity